darginmathi/Test-Editor/README.md

 * Start editing with the intuitive spreadsheet interface

 * Use the multi-tab feature to work on multiple test files simultaneously.

-* auto merge description cells based on commands "StartScenario" and "EndScenario"

 ## Contributing